pola-rs/polars-book/user_guide/src/selecting_data/selecting_data_indexing.md

 ## Indexing is an anti-pattern in `Polars`

 Indexing polars with square brackets is considered an anti-pattern and the functionality may be removed in the future.
 Polars [strongly favours the expression API with `select` and `filter`](selecting_data_expressions.md) in favor of accessing by square bracket indexing.
-See the [introduction to this section](selecting_data_intro.md) for more information on this.
+See the [introduction to this section](selecting_data_intro.md) for more information.

 ## Indexing does not work in lazy mode

 Selecting data by indexing only works with a `DataFrame` in eager mode.
-If you try to selectind data by indexing on `LazyFrame` it will raise an exception that a `LazyFrame` is not subscriptable.
+If you try to select data by indexing on a `LazyFrame` it will raise an exception that a `LazyFrame` is not subscriptable.
 Instead you need to [select data using expressions](selecting_data_expressions.md).

 ## Rules for square bracket indexing

-The rules are as follows (depending on the datatypes of the values):
+The rules for square bracket indexing are as follows (depending on the datatypes of the values):

 - **numeric**